somyagarg94/fotia/README.md

-# fotia
+# Fotia

-A demo Golang application to use for demo usage of Prometheus
+A demo application to use in conjunction with Prometheus.